epdoc/node-red-hautil/NODE-RED.md

 ### Home Assistant with the Node-RED add-on

-In this situation  Node-RED is (I think) running in a container where you don't have access to the tools needed (git, yarn, ssh keys).
+In this situation  Node-RED is (I believe) running in a container where you don't have access to the tools needed (git, yarn, ssh keys).
 The best way to add unpublished packages is to do so on the Home Assistant Settings > Addons > Node-RED > Configuration page.